 A crucial part of your social interaction spins around your job and your workplace.
 You tend to spend most of your waking hours with your teammates and colleagues.
 Therefore, when you work remotely, that aspect of your social life disappears.
 Remote work feeds on Isolation ‘sometimes’ and results in the following repercussions.

-Consequences of Social Isolation in Work from home scenarip
+Consequences of Social Isolation in Work from home scenario

-You might not be friends with your office coworkers, but conversation and communication is an important part of human behavior.
+You might not be friends with your office coworkers, but conversation and communication are important parts of human behavior.
 Since remote workers do not have the same access to this daily interaction process, it’s no wonder that they forge a sense of loneliness.

 Australian Psychological Society conducted a study that shows, every 1 out of 2 individuals report that they feel lonely for a minimum of 1 day a week.